 The Company capitalizes interest costs associated with debt incurred in connection with major construction projects.
 When no debt is specifically identified as being incurred in connection with a construction project, the Company capitalizes interest on amounts expended on the project at the Company's average borrowing cost.
 Interest capitalization is ceased when the project is substantially complete.
-The Company did not capitalize interest during the years ended December 31, 2013, 2012 and 2011.
+The Company capitalized \$533 thousand and \$152 thousand of interest during the years ended December 31, 2015 and 2014, respectively.
+There was no capitalized interest recorded in 2013.